 Every machine that is part of the ZooKeeper ensemble should know about every other machine in the ensemble.
 You accomplish this with the series of lines of the form server.id=host:port:port.
 The parameters host and port are straightforward.
 You attribute the server id to each machine by creating a file named myid, one for each server, which resides in that server's data directory, as specified by the configuration file parameter dataDir.

-The myid file consists of a single line containing only the text of that machine's id.
+- 5. The myid file consists of a single line containing only the text of that machine's id.
 So myid of server 1 would contain the text "1" and nothing else.
-The id must be unique within the ensemble and should have a value between 1 and 255.

-5. If your configuration file is set up, you can start a ZooKeeper server:
+The id must be unique within the ensemble and should have a value between 1 and 255. - 6.
+If your configuration file is set up, you can start a ZooKeeper server:

-''' $ java -cp zookeeper.jar:lib/log4j-1.2.15.jar:conf \ org.apache.zookeeper.server.quorum.QuorumPeerMain zoo.cfq '''
+''' $ java -cp zookeeper.jar:lib/slf4j-api-1.6.1.jar:lib/ slf4j-log4j12-1.6.1.jar:lib/log4j-1.2.15.jar:conf \ org.apache.zookeeper.server.quorum.QuorumPeerMain zoo.cfg '''